 North Dakota belongs to the Nurse Licensure Compact, or NLC.
 Therefore, if you have a valid multistate LPN license from another NLC state, you can just start practicing here.
 Otherwise, you may be able to transfer a license through an endorsement process.

-In ND, LPN licenses expire every two years.
+In North Dakota, LPN licenses expire every two years.
 Note that to renew your license, you must show that you have completed at least 12 contact hours of continuing education.

 North Dakota Board of Nursing